"""

 Core TimeFrame Data Model.

-derived operations.
+metadata, and derived operations.

 Main responsibilities